-10.11† dated December 6, 2010 Revised definition of "Change in Control" for Ultralife Corporation Amended and Restated 2004 Long- Term Incentive Plan March 15, 2011 Exhibit 10.1 of the Form 8-K filed on May 26, 2011 10.12 Settlement Agreement between the Registrant and the United States of America dated June 1, 2011 Exhibit 10.1 of the Form 8-K filed on June 2, 2011 10.13† Amendment No. 4 to Ultralife Corporation Amended and Restated 2004 Long-Term Incentive Plan Exhibit 4.5 of the Registration Statement on Form S-8 filed on January 30, 2012, File No. 333-179235 10.14† Amendment No. 5 to Ultralife Corporation Amended and Restated 2004 Long-Term Incentive Plan Exhibit 10.1 of the Form 8-K filed on May 26, 2011 10.15 Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 10-Q for the quarter ended June 30, 2013, filed August 9, 2013 10.16† Retirement and Consulting Agreement, Release and Waiver of All Claims, between Ultralife Corporation and Peter F. Comerford, dated May 28,2013 Exhibit 10.1 of the Form 10-Q for the quarter ended June 30, 2013, filed August 9, 2013 10.17† Restricted Stock Unit Agreement between Ultralife Corporation and Michael D. Popielec.
-Dated June 4, 2013 Exhibit 10.1 of the Form 10-Q for the quarter ended June 30, 2013, filed August 9, 2013 10.18† Amended No. 6. to Ultralife Corporation Amended and Restated 2004 Long-Term Incentive Plan Appendix A of Form DEF 14A filed on April 22, 2013 10.19 Amendment No. 1, dated April 30, 2014, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 10-Q for the quarter ended March 30, 2014, filed May 9, 2014 10.20 Amendment No. 2, dated October 28, 2014, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 10-Q for the quarter ended September 28, 2014, filed November 3, 2014 10.21 Amendment No. 3, dated April 30, 2015, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 8-K filed on April 30, 2015 10.22 Amendment No. 4, dated June 5, 2015, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 8-K filed on June 5, 2015 10.23 Amendment No. 5, dated January 13, 2016, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 Exhibit 10.1 of the Form 8-K filed on January 20, 2016 21 23.1 Subsidiaries Consent of Freed Maxick CPAs, P.C.
-Filed herewith Filed herewith
+10.11† dated December 6, 2010 Revised definition of "Change in Control" for Ultralife Corporation 10.12 Amended and Restated 2004 Long- Term Incentive Plan Settlement Agreement between the 10.13† Registrant and the United States of America dated June 1, 2011 Amendment No. 4 to Ultralife 10.15 Corporation Amended and Restated 2004 Long-Term Incentive Plan 10.14† Amendment No. 5 to Ultralife Corporation Amended and Restated 2004 Long-Term Incentive Plan 10.15 Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 10.16† Retirement and Consulting Agreement, Release and Waiver of All Claims, between Ultralife Corporation and Peter F. Comerford, dated May 28,2013 10.17† Restricted Stock Unit Agreement between Ultralife Corporation and Michael D. Popielec.
+Dated June 4, 2013 10.18† Amended No. 6. to Ultralife Corporation Amended and Restated 2004 Long-Term Incentive Plan 10.19 Amendment No. 1, dated April 30, 2014, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 10.20 Amendment No. 2, dated October 28, 2014, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 10.21 Amendment No. 3, dated April 30, 2015, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 10.22 Amendment No. 4, dated June 5, 2015, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 24, 2013 10.23 Amendment No. 5, dated January 13, 2016, to the Revolving Credit, Guaranty, and Security Agreement between Ultralife Corporation and PNC Bank, National Association, dated May 10.24 24, 2013 Credit and Security Agreement between Ultralife Corporation and